 - Making sure everything employees need to do their jobs is within reach easily.

-You can easily do this by making some office adjustments for a healthier work environment such as;
+You can easily do this by making some office adjustments for an ideal work environment such as;

 - Provide a comfortable chair.
 Make sure the seat height, arm length, and back support are tailored to each individual employee.